Jewellery Care Guide

-By nature of the gold plating process: wear and abrasive cleaning, as well as exposure to heat, liquid and chemicals, will result in the gold wearing away over time.
+By nature of the gold plating process, exposure to heat, liquids and chemicals, any friction during wear and abrasive cleaning can result in gold wearing away over time.
 Taking proper care of your gold plated and vermeil jewellery can extend its life span.

-Here's our quick guide on how to ensure your favourite vermeil and plated jewellery keeps its golden shine for years to come.
+Here is our guide on how to ensure your favourite gold vermeil and gold plated jewellery keeps its golden shine for years to come.

 Avoid Exposure To Heat and Water

-Remove jewellery before doing anything that involves extreme heat, moisture or liquid.
-Remove jewellery before washing your hands, washing dishes, going swimming, sunbathing, water sports, or showering, to avoid water damage and gradual removal of gold.
+Remove jewellery before doing anything that involves extreme heat, moisture or liquids.
+Ensure to remove jewellery before washing your hands or dishes, swimming, heavily exercising, sunbathing or showering to avoid gradual removal of gold.

-Avoid your jewellery making contact with body lotions, sun creams, soaps, hand sanitisers and perfumes.
-Different chemicals in lotions and perfumes will tarnish or wear away at gold jewellery.
-Select your jewellery after you have applied make-up and other products to avoid unnecessary contact with these chemicals.
+Avoid your jewellery coming into contact with any body lotions, sun creams, soaps, sanitisers and perfumes.
+Always select your jewellery after you have applied makeup and other lotions and products to avoid unnecessary contact with these chemicals.

 Store your jewellery in a safe, dry place, out of direct exposure to sunlight.
-We recommend storing it in the Constellations jewellery box it came in.
-Your pieces should always be separated in storage to avoid any friction causing wear or damage.
-Fasten any of your chains to stop them from getting tangled, and fasten any extender chains on the last hole.
+We recommend keeping your pieces safe in the Constellations jewellery box they arrived in.
+Jewellery should always be separated to avoid any friction causing wear or damage.
+Fasten chains to stop them from getting tangled, and fasten any extender chains on the last hole.

 To keep your gold jewellery looking as good as gold can, we advise regular gentle polishing with a dedicated cloth.
-Make sure your cloth is suitable for gold, and not too abrasive.
+Make sure your polishing cloth is suitable for gold and not too abrasive.

-Giving your jewellery a quick polish after wear to ensure any excess chemicals and moisture are removed will ensure the gold stays in good condition for longer.
+Giving your jewellery a quick polish after wear to ensure any excess chemicals and moisture is removed will also ensure the gold stays in perfect condition for longer.

 Caring For Sterling Silver

-Sterling silver should be gently polished with a silver polishing cloth to remove any natural tarnish.
-Tarnish is caused by a reaction with sulphur that naturally occurs in the air.
+Sterling silver should be gently polished with a silver polishing cloth regularly to remove any natural tarnish.
+The best polishing method is to use back and forth motions that mirror the silver's grain.
+Tarnish occurs due to a reaction with oxygen and sulphur that naturally occurs in the air.
 Tarnished silver will turn a darkish grey colour and is most easily removed when it first becomes visible.